temporalio/features/features/child_workflow/result/README.md

 A Workflow can get the result of a Child Workflow.

-This feature executes a Workflow that:

-- starts a Child Workflow
-- gets the result of the Child
-- returns the result

 # Detailed spec

-TODO
+- Start a Child Workflow
+- Get the result of the Child